The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 Qualifications

-You'll benefit from having a food-related degree for entry into this area of work.
+You'll typically need a food-related degree for entry into this area of work.
 The following subjects in particular are relevant:

 • food, nutrition and health